 Fatherstone Spelling Variations

 in names were a common occurrence before English spelling was standardized a few hundred

 years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Fatherstone have been found, including Featherston, Featherstone, Fetherstone, Featherstonhaugh, Featherstun, Fetherston, Featherstonaugh, Featherstonhoe, Fetherstonhoe, Fetherstunhaugh, Fetherstonaugh and many more.

 Early Notables of the Fatherstone family (pre 1700)

-Another 41 words (3 lines of text) are included under the topic Early Fatherstone Notables in all our PDF Extended History products and printed products wherever possible.
+Francis Fetherston or Fetherstonhaugh (born c.
+1575) was an English...
+Another 55 words (4 lines of text) are included under the topic Early Fatherstone Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fatherstone family to Ireland

 Some of the Fatherstone family moved to Ireland